 Agricultural production in Chelan and Douglas Counties is at the heart of who we are and the driver of our economies.
 Diversification and expansion of other business and industrial enterprises have complemented the area’s ability to grow and sustain an increasing population.

-Tim Smith is a world renowned tree fruit Extension educator located in the Chelan County office and supported by Douglas County, grants and Chelan County.
-His programs for tree fruit growers are an important tool that helps them continue to thrive in a constantly changing environment.
-You can find his information on our site by clicking here
+Tianna DuPont is a tree fruit Extension educator located at the WSU Tree Fruit Research and Extension Center and supported by Douglas County, Grant and Chelan County.
+Her programs for tree fruit growers are an important tool that helps them continue to thrive in a constantly changing environment.
+You can find the WSU Tree Fruit Team information by clicking here

 Dale Whaley is an Extension educator working primarily in Douglas County on cereal crops and managing weed control issues.
 Dale is a specialist in bio-control of noxious weeds and can assist in the development of a plan for using bio-controls in a variety of agricultural applications.
 You can find his information on our site at two locations; click here for cereal grain information; click here for help with weed control issues.

 You can use the search box at the top of this page to find specific topics of interest to you.
 If you need assistance, please call us at 509-667-6540 or 509-745-8531, and we will do our best to meet your needs.